Price Chopper (New Zealand): No Frills

 Originally, the No Frills brand was only used for its peanut butter, honey and potato chips but expanded its range to more than 800 products in packaged groceries and perishables.

 First Choice

 First Choice was another generic range of products Woolworths New Zealand Supermarket Group had sold.
 Launched in 1998, it was developed to provide an alternative to the leading brands and have products with quality equal to or better than the leading brands.
-The products didn't just have the quality but also had prices that were anywhere between 10-15% cheaper than the national brands.
+The products didn't just have the quality but also had prices that were anywhere between 10 and 15% cheaper than the national brands.